MaksimIM/JaynesProbabilityTheory/chapter13.md

 Demonstration that this is actually the best (with respect to expected log fortune) strategy not only for single step, but over any number $n$ of steps is via dynamic programming aka  Bellman optimality principle, and can be found in Bellman-Kalaba, "On the Role of Dynamic Programming in
 Statistical Communication Theory", Sections VII-IX.

+### Comments on 13.6

+Some of this seems strange.

+1) If we reformulate St. Petersburg paradox to pay out in utility rather than money, some of the same issues remain.
+Of course, it may be that these are not the issues Jaynes cares about, but, then, maybe they are the ones that Feller and others care about -- so much so that the observation of non-linear utility of money does nothing to resolve their concerns with this paradox.

+2) "Admissible" does not mean "good", it just means others are bad.
+So this line of criticism seems moot.
+(And besides, if our prior information is a certainty that $\theta=5$ than the strategy based on the estimate $\theta^*=5$ seems perfect.)